Altiplano-Puna Magma Body

-The Altiplano-Puna Magma Body (APMB), a magma body located within the Altiplano-Puna plateau approximately 10–20 km beneath the Altiplano-Puna Volcanic Complex (APVC) in the Central Andes.
-High resolution tomography shows that this magma body has a diameter of ~200 km, a depth of 14–20 km, with a total volume of ~500,000 km^{3}, making it the largest known active magma body on Earth.
+The Altiplano–Puna Magma Body (APMB) is a magma body located within the Altiplano–Puna plateau approximately 10–20 km beneath the Altiplano–Puna volcanic complex (APVC) in the Central Andes.
+High-resolution tomography shows it has a diameter of ~200 km, a depth of 14–20 km, and a total volume of ~500000 km3, making it the largest known active magma body on Earth.
 Thickness estimates for the APMB are varied, with some as low as 1 km, others around 10–20 km, and some extending as far down as the Moho.
-The APMB is primarily composed of 7-10 wt% water andesitic melts and the upper portion may contain more dacitic melts with partial melt percentages ranging from 10-40%.
+The APMB is primarily composed of 7–10 wt% water andesitic melts, and the upper portion may contain more dacitic melts with partial melt percentages ranging from 10 to 40%.
 Measurements indicate that the region around the Uturuncu volcano in Bolivia is uplifting at a rate of ~10 mm/year, surrounded by a large region of subsidence.
 This movement is likely a result of the APMB interacting with the surrounding rock and causing deformation.
 Recent research demonstrates that this uplift rate may fluctuate over months or years and that it has decreased over the past decade.
-Various techniques, such as seismic, gravity, and electromagnetic measurements have been used to image the low-velocity zone in the mid to upper crust known as the APMB.
+Various techniques, such as seismic, gravity, and electromagnetic measurements have been used to image the low-velocity zone in the mid-to-upper crust known as the APMB.

 Composition

 The APMB is likely compositionally zoned with the lower 18–30 km containing andesitic melts and the upper 9–18 km containing dacitic melts.
 Estimates for the percentage of andesitic melt vary from 8 vol% on the low end and up to 30 vol% on the high end.
-These andesitic melts also have a high water content (~7-10 wt.% water) indicated by the high electrical conductivity measured in the APMB.
-Measurements for the partial melt percentage in the APMB also vary, with seismic imaging indicating that it is anywhere from 10-40% partial melt.
-For a magma body with ~20% partial melt, the viscosity is estimated to be <10^{16} Pa s.
+These andesitic melts also have a high water content (~7–10 wt.% water) indicated by the high electrical conductivity measured in the APMB.
+Measurements for the partial melt percentage in the APMB also vary, with seismic imaging indicating that it is anywhere from 10 to 40% partial melt.
+For a magma body with ~20% partial melt, the viscosity is estimated to be ×10^16 Pa·s.